Gendo Ikari: Cultural references and themes

+According to Nicole Veneto from Anime Feminist, Gendo represents an implicit critique of the male otaku, as his inability to form genuine relationships leads him to treat Rei as little more than a doll through whom he can exercise his power.
+Writer Virginie Nebbia observed that the series' male figures, such as Gendo and Seele, escape from reality by seeking to bring about the end of the world, whereas its maternal figures remain connected to their children.
+Nebbia also argued that Gendo's affection for Rei is portrayed as unhealthy; she further noted that the theme of the absent father had already appeared in Dear Brother, an anime she considered particularly influential on Hideaki Anno.
 Gendo's egocentricity has been associated by Japanese psychiatrist Kōji Mizobe with a narcissistic personality disorder.
 Moreover, U.S. writer Susan J. Napier, noting Angels are "explicitly associated" with Gendo throughout the series, has interpreted the enemies as father figures.
 Hideaki Anno himself described Gendo as a metaphor for the "system" and the limits imposed by society; he intentionally depicted Gendo and the Angels as "amorphous" entities, since society and the concept of the enemy are undefined for him.
 Writer Mark MacWilliams also described the series as a portrait of childhood loneliness in a broken society where the father is constantly working, comparing this depiction to the Japanese family context and children growing up in the 1990s before the collapse of the speculative bubble.

 Gendo has been associated with religious and mythological figures and concepts, such as the God the Father of the Christian Trinity, the Oedipus legend, and the Pandora legend of Greek mythology.

 In a draft of the twenty-fourth episode of the series, which was shelved during production, Kaworu Nagisa's character would compare Gendo to Paul, the protagonist of Erich Wolfgang Korngold's opera Die tote Stadt, a character who locks himself in his home after the death of his wife, building a "Temple of the Past" with her belongings; and later meets a young woman who looks similar to his late wife and falls in love with her.
 The Nerv base would be a "Temple of the Past" built by Gendo.
-In the director's-cut version of the episode, Seele also links Gendo's Instrumentality scenario to the myth of Pandora's box, which, as in the ancient Greek myth, Gendo metaphorically opens causing an uncontrollable catastrophe and releasing all of the world's evils, with only hope which remains at the bottom of the box.
+In the director's-cut version of the episode, Seele also links Gendo's Instrumentality scenario to the myth of Pandora's box, which, as in the ancient Greek myth, Gendo metaphorically opens causing an uncontrollable catastrophe and releasing all of the world's evils, with only hope remaining at the bottom of the box.
+Scholar Alba G. Torrents compared Gendo's pursuit of Instrumentality to Jacques Lacan's psychoanalytic theory, according to which the complete fulfillment of one's desires corresponds to death.
+Torrents further argued that, as in Lacan's theory, the father enables the characters to become complete individuals.